 For many of those patients, surgical treatment for GERD is an option.
 Specifically, patients who experience the following may be candidates for surgery.
 Patients who:

 - Do not want to take medications for the rest of their lives

 Have complications of GERD, such as stricture, Barrett’s esophagus or suffer from extraesophageal reflux (caused by irritation by gastric content of the voice box or lungs and presenting with throat burning, hoarseness, chronic cough and asthma-like symptoms.

-Dr. Turton has extensive experience performing Laparoscopic Nissen Fundoplication, the state-of-the-art procedure for treating GERD and repairing Hiatal Hernias.
-The procdure involves repair of Hiatal Hernia with wrapping part of the stomach around the distal esophagus to re-create a valve mechanism.
+Both Dr. Turton and Dr. Allen have extensive experience performing Laparoscopic Nissen Fundoplication, the state-of-the-art procedure for treating GERD and repairing Hiatal Hernias.
+The procedure involves repair of Hiatal Hernia with wrapping part of the stomach around the distal esophagus to re-create a valve mechanism.

-Nissen Fundoplication is associated with 5-10% of side-effects like dysphagia (difficulty swalllowing), gas-bloat syndrome and inability to burp.The relief of heartburn and regurgitation is excellent.
+Nissen Fundoplication is associated with 5-10% of side-effects like dysphagia (difficulty swallowing), gas-bloat syndrome and inability to burp.The relief of heartburn and regurgitation is excellent.

 A related procedure is utilized for a condition called Achalasia.
 This disease present with similar symptoms and is caused by inability of esophagus to contract and push food down into the stomach.
 At the junction with the stomach esophageal muscles looses ability to relax for food bolus passage creating a stricture-like narrowing.
 The only long-term effective treatment for this condition is Heller’s myotomy (incision of the scarred, non-relaxing muscle).
 This procedure is also combined with partial fundoplication for better functional results.